djsudduth/keep-it-markdown/README.md

 There's always room for improvement.
 Feel free to add issues to the issues list.

-## 0.5.1 Recent Changes
-Fixed image overwrite if note has no title or text and using -c switch
-Fixed error of markdown note imports if there are special characters within
-Added create and update dates of markdown files to imported notes

 ## 0.5.2 Recent Changes
 Switched audio file extensions from AAC back to M4A
 Added Joplin exports -j flag to use front matter header